ftrade/tradeview/readme.md

 # About

 Tradeview is an application for rendering static market data: candles and trades.
 It was created to analyze large amount of items with high performance.

-It renders around 70k candles with 700fps on Nvidia 1050ti.
+It renders around 70k candles about 3000fps on AMD Ryzen™ 5 7640HS w/ Radeon™ 760M Graphics.

 # Features